codacy/docs/docs/repositories-configure/codacy-configuration-file.md

       - '**/tests/**'
     ```

-1. Optionally, use the [Codacy Analysis CLI](https://github.com/codacy/codacy-analysis-cli) to validate the syntax of your configuration file by running the following command in the folder where the configuration file is located:
+1. Optionally, validate the syntax of your configuration file with the [Codacy Analysis CLI](https://github.com/codacy/codacy-analysis-cli#install) by running the following command in the same folder as the Codacy configuration file:

     ```bash
     codacy-analysis-cli validate-configuration --directory `pwd`